July 29, 2010 Ukraine #1 in barley exports in the world July 28, 2010 Ukraine could export 16 million t of grain this year

 Ukrainian national traditions, customs, and oral folk literature reflect Old Ukrainian pre-Christian, and Christian cultures.
 The rituals derive from the folk calendar, religious celebrations like Christmas, Easter and Whitsuntide, Ivana Kupala (St.John's Eve), New Year, and the autumn folk festivals dedicated to the end of the agricultural work.

-Ukrainians have typical wedding habits, family traditions connected with crafts and jobs (the first day of sowing, beginning of the harvest), along with traditional symbols (straw didukh, decorated pysanka Easter eggs), holy water, and traditional dishes like kutia (boiled wheat with honey and poppy seed), paskha Easter bread, varenyky (something like ravioli), and pancakes.
-The rituals include folk dances, carols, fortune-telling, and blessing with water.
+Ukrainians have typical wedding habits, family traditions connected with crafts and jobs (the first day of sowing, beginning of the harvest), along with traditional symbols (straw didukh, decorated pysanka Easter eggs), holy water, and traditional dishes like kutia (boiled wheat with honey and poppy seed), paskha Easter bread, varenyky (national dish resembling ravioli), and pancakes.
+Ukraine’s food traditions survived up till our days and when dining out in a restaurant one cannot miss the rich offer of national cuisine.
+Apart from vital nutrition elements, the rituals include folk dances, carols, fortune-telling, and blessing with water.

 Holidays were celebrated during periods of transition from one type of agricultural activity to another.
 Easter, for example, is a spring holiday.
-Spring is a time of ploughing and sowing in the fields, a time of warmth and rebirth after a cold, hungry winter.
+Spring is a time of ploughing and sowing in the fields for the locals so as to provide Ukraine with food for the upcoming seasons.
+This is a time of warmth and rebirth after a cold, hungry winter.
 In pagan times Ukrainians believed that the gods died and were reborn every year.
 An example of a pagan ritual is the dyeing of eggs.

-To the Christian Ascention Day (the 40th day after Easter) Ukrainians added a pre-Christian tradition of going to the field to inspect the progress of the wheat.
+To the Christian Ascension Day (the 40th day after Easter) Ukrainians added a pre-Christian tradition of going to the field to inspect the progress of the wheat, main food crop of Ukraine.

 The Trinity is celebrated on the 50th day after Easter in summer.
 Traditionally, people decorated their homes with green tree branches and fragrant herbs.
-Another summer holiday full of magic and ritual is known as Saint Kupala (July 7).
-During the day everyone has to be at least immersed in water.
-This was the last holiday before the harvest.
+Another summer holiday full of magic and ritual is known as Saint Kupala (July 7th).
+During this day everyone has to be at least immersed in water.
+This is the last holiday before the harvest.

 August 2nd is known as St. Illia Day which marked the beginning of autumn.
 People say - "Until dinner it's summer, after dinner it's autumn".
 On the 19th of August known as Saviour Day vegetables, fruit, mushrooms and honey were blessed.
 Weddings usually took place in the middle of October.
 A unique feature of Ukrainian Christmas festivities is the Vertep or puppet theatre.
 Young people would get together; dress as angels, kings, Herod, animals.
 They walk from house to house singing Koliadky, greeting everyone with the holiday.

-The literature of Kyivan Rus' is represented by numerous Old Church Slavonic documents.
-About 1500 manuscripts have been found so far, among them well-known autobiographies of the first prelates of Rus', Olha and Volodymyr; biographies of the great martyrs Borys and Hlib; the first collection of laws, the Ruska Pravda; historical chronicle Povist' vrem'ianykh lit (Tale of Bygone Years); and Slovo o polku Ihorevim (Lay of the Host of Ihor).
+The literature has always been a vital component of Ukraine’s culture.
+The literary works, originating in the times of Kyivan Rus', are represented by numerous Old Church Slavonic documents.
+About 1500 manuscripts have been discovered by our days, among them are well-known autobiographies of the first prelates of Rus', Olha and Volodymyr; biographies of the great martyrs Borys and Hlib; the first collection of laws, the Ruska Pravda; historical chronicle Povist' vrem'ianykh lit (Tale of Bygone Years); and Slovo o polku Ihorevim (Lay of the Host of Ihor).
 The Middle Ages also left a legacy of hundreds of dumy (historical songs), lyrical folk poetry, and tales.

 The first printings shops appeared in the sixteenth century and during the next two centuries thirteen printing houses were established in Kyiv, Chernihiv, Lviv, Lutsk, Kremenets, Uman, etc. The first Ukrainian newspaper Gazette de Leopol was first published in 1776.